whn09/RAIDEN-R1/README.md

 # RAIDEN-R1: Improving Role-awareness of LLMs via GRPO with Verifiable Reward

-This repository contains the implementation of the RAIDEN-R1 framework for improving role-awareness in large language models through Group Relative Policy Optimization (GRPO) with Verifiable Role-Awareness Rewards (VRAR).
+Implementation of the RAIDEN-R1 framework for improving role-awareness in large language models through Group Relative Policy Optimization (GRPO) with Verifiable Role-Awareness Rewards (VRAR).

 ## Paper